Code block used to run arbitrary code during class or instance initialization.

 initializers may be present in:

-(including inner, local, and anonymous classes), or in enum
+(including inner, local, and anonymous classes), or in enums

 referencing a field if the following are true: